 Why Your Business Needs A Strategic CFO

-The career track of CFOs often takes them through the roles of accountant, business analyst, accounting manager and controller.
-They earn well-deserved reputations for being diligent expense watchdogs and budget analyzers, but it is a significant transition moving from controller to CFO, especially in today’s world, where nearly all CFOs are expected to play a large strategic role in the company.
+The career track of CFOs often takes them through the roles of accountant and analyst; then to controller, finance manager or treasurer.
+They earn well-deserved reputations for being diligent expense watchdogs, budget analyzers and cash managers; but it is a significant transition moving from controller, FP&A director or treasurer to the CFO role.
+This is especially true today, when nearly all CFOs are expected to play a large strategic role at their company.

 The role of the accounting and finance department is traditionally one of limiting expenses, which is necessary when expenditures are contemplated on low-return items, but if you limit expenses, by definition you limit growth.
 In that capacity, accounting and finance departments are sometimes seen, unfairly, as wary of growth.